Be Part of the Solution

 Thank you for your support!

-T.A.R.A. is now accepting resumes for a Veterinary Technician/Assistant.
-Must have a minimum of two years experience working as a veterinary technician or veterinary assistant.
-Individual must feel comfortable working in a mobile clinic, and have a history of working in a high-pace, spay/neuter surgery environment.
+T.A.R.A. is now accepting resumes for a Veterinary Assistant.
+Must have a minimum of two years experience working as a veterinary assistant or technician.
+Individual must feel comfortable working in a mobile as well as in a stationary clinic, and have a history of working in a high-pace, surgery environment.
 Requirement for said individual would be an emphasis on quality patient care.
 We are looking for someone with good teamwork abilities and a strong desire to enhance the welfare of animals.
+Must be willing to work 3-4 long days per week.
 Euthanasia is the number one killer of healthy cats and dogs, and is also preventable.
-Also accepting resumes for a cleaning person to work 3-4 days per week in Middletown, NY.
 Please submit cover letter and resume to email@example.com.
 Thank you!

 Thank you to our sponsors

-The Animal Rights Alliance Inc., T.A.R.A., is addressing the greatest cause of animal suffering, pet overpopulation.
+The Animal Rights Alliance Inc., T.A.R.A., is addressing one of the greatest causes of animal suffering, pet overpopulation.
 Our mission is to reduce the number of stray, abandoned and unwanted cats and dogs from coming into a system that cannot hold them.
 This will stop the killing and create more good homes.
-Our current, and most important, operating program is that of a low-cost spay/neuter clinic, staffed by a veterinarian and two veterinary assistants which operates in the Hudson Valley.
+Our organization operates a low-cost, high-volume, high-quality feline mobile spay/neuter clinic in its 12th year of operation.
+In addition, we also opened a stationary state-of-the-art spay/neuter clinic, focused on dogs, in April 2014.
+The T.A.R.A. stationary clinic is located in Middletown, New York.

 About T.A.R.A., Inc.